Name your brand

-A name declares the impact you intend to have in as few characters as possible.
+Your name declares your intended impact in as few characters as possible.

 That’s where I come in.

-As a namer + identity strategist, I’ve led naming initiatives for giants + startups alike.
+As a namer + brand identity strategist, I’ve led hundreds of naming initiatives for enterprises + emerging businesses alike.

-Whether working with clients directly or in partnership with agencies, I help clients find names for their companies, products + initiatives that achieve their brand + business objectives.
+Whether working directly with clients or in partnership with agencies, I help clients find the right name for their companies, products + initiatives.

 Helping organizations bring their brightest ambitions to life 🌟